Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work within two to three weeks for most patients.
 Light walking begins on day one.
 Heavy lifting and strenuous exercise should wait four to six weeks.
-Continence pads may be needed temporarily after radical prostatectomy — most patients progress to pad-free continence within three to six months.
+Driving usually resumes once the catheter is out, you are off strong painkillers, and you can brake sharply without pain, often around one to two weeks after BPH surgery and two to three weeks after radical prostatectomy; check your insurer's terms too.
+Continence pads may be needed temporarily after radical prostatectomy; most patients progress to pad-free continence within three to six months.

 When Will You See Final Results?